 - household items and clothes go to the British Heart Foundation's Pack for Good campaign, which is increasing each year from our accommodation blocks

-- old furniture goes to a recycling company who refurbish and sell on or repurposed items
+- old furniture goes to a recycling company that refurbish and sell or repurpose items

 - crisp packets and oral care products are collected for return to Walkers and Colgate through Terracycle